-Irritable Bowel Syndrome IBS is a chronic gastrointestinal disorder.
-It is considered a functional digestive disorder because it affects certain functions of the body, such as intestinal transit.
-However, individuals with IBS generally do not exhibit any structural, biochemical or histological irregularities.que.
+Irritable Bowel Syndrome (IBS) is a chronic gastrointestinal disorder.
+It is considered a functional digestive disorder because it affects certain functions of the body, such as bowel movement.
+However, individuals with IBS generally do not exhibit any structural, biochemical, or histological irregularities.

 The exact cause of IBS is unknown.
 Different psychosocial and physiological factors could be involved.
-These factors include alteration in the enteric nervous system, intestinal hypersensitivity, abnormal gastrointestinal motility, disturbances in the interaction between the brain and the intestine, mild inflammation, activation of the immune system, increased intestinal permeability, and an alteration of the intestinal microbiota.l.
+These factors include alteration in the enteric nervous system, intestinal hypersensitivity, abnormal gastrointestinal motility, disturbances in the interaction between the brain and the intestine, mild inflammation, activation of the immune system, increased intestinal permeability and alteration of the intestinal microbiota.

-Symptoms of IBS may include chronic abdominal pain, altered bowel movements, diarrhea and / or constipation, a feeling of incomplete evacuation, abdominal distension, bloating, gas, and mucus in the stool.
-Symptoms can be triggered by certain foods or emotions eg. : stress, anxiety, etc. Symptoms can also be variable within the same individual and between individuals.idus.
+Symptoms of IBS may include chronic abdominal pain, altered bowel movements (diarrhea and / or constipation), a feeling of incomplete evacuation, abdominal distension, bloating, gas, and mucus in the stool.
+Symptoms can be triggered by certain foods or emotions (eg stress, anxiety, etc.).
+Symptoms can also be variable within the same individual and between individuals.

-The diagnosis of IBS is based on the presence of standardized symptoms, called the Rome criteria, and on the exclusion of other conditions.s.
+The diagnosis of IBS is based on the presence of standardized symptoms, called the Rome criteria, and the exclusion of other conditions.

 The diagnosis of IBS according to the Rome criteria is made in individuals who have experienced abdominal pain for at least one day per week in the past three months, with at least two of the following: